auth0/docs/articles/sso/legacy/index.md

 There may be up to three different layers of sessions for a user with SSO.

-* A session from an Identity Provider such as Google, Facebook or an enterprise SAML Identity Provider
+* A session from an Identity Provider such as Google, Facebook or an enterprise <dfn data-key="security-assertion-markup-language">SAML</dfn> Identity Provider
 * A session from Auth0 if the above SSO flag is turned on
 * A session maintained by an application